 Often times, people assume that Standard Work only involves Standard Operating Procedures (SOPs) or documentation, but it goes far beyond that.

 Identifying The Business Case for Standard Work

-A business case and problem statement is the kickoff for this Kaizen event, and can be defined as the level of discrepancy between the expectations of the customer and the current processes.
-A business case sets the focus for the Kaizen event and should be documented, so that leadership support could be agreed upon ahead of time.
+A business case and problem statement is the kickoff for this Kaizen event.
+The business case can be defined as the level of discrepancy between the expectations of the customer and the current processes.
+This definition sets the focus for the Kaizen event and should be documented so that leadership support could be agreed upon ahead of time.

 Examples of Kaizen business cases include: